upstream-se/guidebook-draft/docs/motivation/index.md

 This part is pre-normative.
 It prepares the ground for the normative definitions introduced later in the guidebook without defining norms itself.

-## Purpose of the motivation part
+## Purpose of this part

-The purpose of this part is to:
+The purpose of the Motivation part is to establish relevance and necessity before introducing normative structure.
+It frames the conditions under which an upstream discipline becomes meaningful.

+Specifically, this part:

-- describe the context in which software systems operate and evolve
+- describes the context in which software systems operate and evolve
-- surface recurring challenges observed across organizations and domains
+- surfaces recurring structural challenges observed across organizations and domains
-- explain why these challenges are structural rather than incidental
+- explains why these challenges are systemic rather than incidental
+- examines the limits of existing approaches in addressing them
-- justify the need for an explicit upstream perspective
+- prepares the reader for the normative foundations that follow

-This part establishes **relevance and necessity**, not validity.
+This part does not attempt to prove validity or prescribe action.
+Its role is to clarify why upstream concerns deserve explicit treatment.

 ## Pages in this part